Member of CAB Hall of Fame

 Amongst his other positions in the industry, we can mention Chairman of the CAB Board of Directors, Vice-Chairman of the CAB’s Radio Board, Director and Secretary-Treasurer of the Bureau of Broadcast Measurement, as well as Director and President of the Association canadienne de la radio et de la télévision de langue française (ACRTF).
 In addition, he sat as a broadcasting industry representative on numerous government committees, including the Forum permanent des communications du Québec (1982-1988); the Task Force on the Introduction of Digital Radio in Canada (1993-1996); the Groupe de travail sur la chanson (1988); the Canada Music Council (2002-2005) and the Table de concertation sur la qualité du français dans les médias (2003-2005).

 In May 2005, Michel was appointed for a 5-year term as Vice-Chairperson, Broadcasting at the Canadian Radio-Television and Telecommunications Commission.
-He began his mandate on August 31, 2005.
+He began his mandate on August 31, 2005, and it ended on August 30th 2010.

 Michel Arpin was inducted as a member of the CAB Hall of Fame in 2001.